codice/ddf/README.md

 If you find any issues with DDF, please submit reports with [JIRA](https://tools.codice.org/jira/browse/DDF).

 Many thanks for using DDF.

+For information on contributing see [Contributing to Codice](http://www.codice.org/contributing).

 -- The Codice DDF Development Team